Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 The format of the structured data is how it’s assembled.
 There are three main formats of structured data:

 They all can work but really I see microdata and JSON-LD used the most with Shopify stores.
-Google recommends using JSON-LD and I found it’s vastly easier to work with than microdata.
+Google recommends using JSON-LD since it's vastly easier to work with.
+As such, most Shopify themes have moved away from microdata to JSON-LD but I do see some microdata on occasion.

 Data vocabulary